SpaceX achieved its 2022 goal with its 60th launch of the year on a Starlink mission from Cape Canaveral Space Force Station earlier Wednesday.

 The Canaveral liftoff marked the 60th launch by Elon Musk’s company from two of its Florida launch sites and one in California, fulfilling a goal Musk announced earlier this year.
-The 61st launch could also take place from Vandenberg Space Force Base in California before the new year.
+The 61st launch could also take place before the new year from Vandenberg Space Force Base in California.

-That’s nearly double the company’s record 31 launches set in 2021.
+That’s nearly double the company’s previous record of 31 launches set in 2021.
 Musk said the company could conduct as many as 100 launches by 2023.
-All but one launch in 2022 has come from its workhorse Falcon 9 rocket, while the other, the Falcon Heavy, is flying its fourth ever flight this fall.
+All but one launch in 2022 has been carried out by its workhorse Falcon 9 rocket, while the other is the fourth-ever flight of the Falcon Heavy rocket this fall.
 Next year’s list, though, may add Starship with Super Heavy, attempting its first orbital launch from SpaceX’s launch site in Boca Chica, Texas.

-Most launches, though, still come from Cape Canaveral and the neighboring Kennedy Space Center.
+Most launches continue to come from Cape Canaveral and the neighboring Kennedy Space Center.
 Wednesday morning’s launch became SpaceX’s 46th of 57 rocket launches for all Space Coast launches in 2022.
 The remaining 11 were NASA’s Space Launch System launch for Artemis 1 on Nov.
 16, including six on the United Launch Alliance Atlas V rocket and two from smaller rocket company Astra Space. .

 It also marks the 34th Starlink launch in 2022 and the 69th since the first internet satellite was deployed in 2019.
 SpaceX has already launched more than 3,600 of its planned constellation of 4,408 570-pound satellites.
 Statistics tracked by astronomer Jonathan McDowell.